Autianic/clockworkpi-linux/README.md

 In the prompt, use `o` to initialise a partition table.
 Use `n` to create a new partition.
 This is going to hold the U-Boot configuration along with the Linux kernel and its initramfs.
 Set its starting offset to sector `32768`.
 The U-Boot binaries will later be written into the preceding sectors.
-Size the partiton `+1GiB` (include the `+` sign.
+Size the partition `+1G` (include the `+` sign.
 Otherwise it is seen as an absolute end offset).
 When asked for a partition type, set it to Linux filesystem which would be gdisk's `8300` or GUID `0FC63DAF-8483-4772-8E79-3D69D8477DE4`.

 Create another partition that is going to hold the actual OS.
 From that point you can pretty much add any other partition you want.
+Similar to before, use `n` to create a new partition, hit `Enter` with no value to have no gap to the previous partition, and then set i.e. `+15G` to have the partition sized `15GiB` or leave the value for the end offset empty to fill up the rest of the space.

+See `man gdisk` or https://wiki.archlinux.org/title/GPT_fdisk for help on `gdisk`.

 Make sure the first partition is going to be the U-Boot partition that is going to hold the Linux kernel.
 Don't create a BIOS partition as if you were going to